openshift/bond-cni/README.md

 - Bonding provides a method for aggregating multiple network interfaces into a single logical &quot;bonded&quot; interface.
 - According to the 802.3ad specification, Linux Bonding drivers provides various flavours of bonded interfaces depending on the mode (bonding policies), such as round robin, active aggregation
 - When Bond CNI is configured as a standalone plugin, interfaces are obtained from the host network namespace.
 With these physical interfaces a bonded interface is created in the container network namespace.
-- When used with [Multus](https://github.com/intel/multus-cni) users can bond two interfaces that have previously been passed into the container.
+- When used with [Multus](https://github.com/intel/multus-cni), users can bond two interfaces that have previously been passed into the container.
 - A major use case for bonding in containers is network redundancy of an application in the case of network device or path failure and unavailability.
-For more information - refer to [network redundancy using interface bonding](https://www.howtoforge.com/tutorial/how-to-configure-high-availability-and-network-bonding-on-linux/)
+For more information, refer to [network redundancy using interface bonding](https://www.howtoforge.com/tutorial/how-to-configure-high-availability-and-network-bonding-on-linux/)

-- And for more information on the bonding driver please refer to [kernel doc](https://www.kernel.org/doc/Documentation/networking/bonding.txt)
+For more information on the bonding driver, refer to [kernel doc](https://www.kernel.org/doc/Documentation/networking/bonding.txt)

 ## Build